Send the link below via email or IMCopy

 1) Pick up a snack bag (candy or cereal)

 2) Pick a plain background.
 Make sure your food doesn't blend in with the paper.
 Feel free to try different coloured backgrounds.
 Recycle when finished

 3) Create and photograph 2 patterns (using the same food.
 One FORMAL pattern, one LOOSE pattern) and upload onto one of your blogs. (indicate group members).
-You can call the blog post "Food Patterns" or "Modern Food Photography" You can create and photograph more than 2 if you're done early!
+You can call the blog post "Food Patterns".
+You can create and photograph more than 2 if you're done early!